-Managers, supervisors, faculty and other "responsible employees" of the University are required by law to promptly report allegations of sexual harassment and other forms of sexual misconduct that they observe or learn about to OEO or other reporting officer.
+Managers, supervisors, faculty and other "responsible employees" of the University are required by law to promptly report allegations of discrimination and/or harassment and/or sexual harassment and other forms of sexual misconduct that they observe or learn about to OEO.
 The University defines "responsible employees" to include managers, supervisors and officials with significant responsibility for student and campus activities including but not limited to student housing, discipline and campus security.
 Please contact us at 617.627.3298 or at http://oeo.tufts.edu/ or please contact EthicsPoint at 1.866.384.4277 or at tufts-oeo.ethicspoint.com.

-Failure to report a known or suspected incident of discrimination or harassment to OEO may result in disciplinary action.
+Failure to report a known or suspected incident of discrimination or harassment to OEO in a timely manner may result in disciplinary action.